The Isley Brothers: Later years

-In 2017, Ernie and Ronnie Isley collaborated with guitarist Carlos Santana and released Power of Peace, released on July 28 by Sony Music's Legacy Recordings.
+In 2017, the Isley Brothers (Ernie and Ronnie) collaborated with guitarist Santana (led by its namesake and founder Carlos Santana) and released Power of Peace, released on July 28 by Sony Music's Legacy Recordings.
 In 2019, Ron and Ernie Isley received the National R&B Music Society's Lifetime Achievement Award and Proclamations from the City of Atlantic City, while on stage in Atlantic City, NJ.
 In 2021 the brothers participated in a Verzuz with fellow R&B band Earth, Wind & Fire hosted by Steve Harvey, to celebrate both bands contributions to R&B & Pop music and African American culture.

-On September 30, 2022, the Isley Brothers released a new album, titled Make Me Say It Again, Girl featuring collaborations with Beyoncé, Earth, Wind & Fire, El DeBarge, and Snoop Dogg.
+On September 30, 2022, the Isley Brothers released a new album, titled Make Me Say It Again, Girl, duetting with Beyoncé on the title track.

 Musical style and influences

-Influenced by gospel and doo-wop, the group experimented with different musical styles over the course of their career.
-According to AllMusic, "the group's distinguished history spanned not only two generations of Isley siblings but also massive cultural shifts, which heralded their music's transformation from gritty R&B to Motown soul to blistering funk".
-According to the Chicago Reader's Frank Youngwerth, "While steps they took to survive on the developing pop scene of the 60s at times threatened to tie them to a manufactured sound and image, particularly during a stint on Motown, their break with that label in 1968 signaled the scrappy vocal trio’s rebirth as a self-reliant progressive soul band."
-According to Chicago Reader writer James Porter, "one side of the Isley Brothers’ career during this era consistently gets swept under the rug: their status as a hard-rock band"; Rock elements were present in the band's music as early as 1964, when Jimi Hendrix played guitar for the band, but after Ernie Isley joined in 1973, Ernie's "atomic solos gave their music extra rock power".
-Porter said that songs like "That Lady" and "Live It Up" were meant to "give Led Zeppelin and the other big guns of rock some competition" and that "In the 1970s, the Isley Brothers made heavy metal you could dance to."
+Influenced by gospel and doo-wop music, the group experimented with different musical styles over the course of their career, starting out in rock and roll before shifting their sound to soul music, then funk and funk rock.
+The group has also performed rhythm and blues and pop ballads.